desmccarter/ladywood/README.md

 ### The Page Object Pattern

 The **Page Object Pattern** is a method of representing web pages (to be tested) as a collection of classes/objects individually.
-For example, the [Google Search](https://wwww.google.com) page can be represented by a physical class named *GooglePage.java* for example.
+For example, the [Google Search](https://wwww.google.com) page can be represented by a physical class named *GoogleSearchPage.java* for example.
 This page would then contain getters and setters for setting and retriving web element data.

 #### Page Object Pattern Example

-This example attempts to show how the [Google Search page](https://wwww.google.com) can be represented using the Page Object Pattern.
+This example attempts to show how the [Google Search Page](https://wwww.google.com) can be represented using the Page Object Pattern.

 ```java
 package org.openqa.selenium.example;